 - Company research and market commentary

-Which trading platforms offer CFDs?
+Which trading accounts offer CFDs?

 It's also worth noting that when you trade international shares, your trading platform will need to perform a currency exchange for you.
 For example, nabtrade's foreign exchange transaction services are provided by NAB, so when you place an order for international shares you will be quoted an estimated exchange rate that includes fees and margins to protect NAB against exchange rate fluctuations.
 Once your trade is executed, NAB then books a foreign exchange transaction on your behalf.

-Each of the trading platforms listed in this article provides access to the ASX200 and a range of international markets.
-For example, Westpac Online Investing offers access to the Dow Jones through ETFs and also allows you to trade on more than 30 international exchanges.
+In addition to trading Australian share market indices such as the ASX200, CommSec also offers access to international markets through CFDs, including the Dow Jones Industrial Average and the NASDAQ.
+Alternatively to CFDs, Westpac Online Investing offers access to the Dow Jones through ETFs and also allows you to trade on more than 30 international exchanges.